Ivan Bahrianyi: Emigration

-After the end of World War II, on behalf of ex-Ostarbeiter and prisoners of war, Bahrianyi wrote a pamphlet titled Why I Am Not Going Back to the Soviet Union.
-The pamphlet presented the Soviet Union as an "evil stepmother" that staged a genocide of its own people.
 In 1948, he founded the Ukrainian Revolutionary Democratic Party (URDP).
 From 1948 until his death in 1963, he edited the newspaper Ukrains'ki visti (Ukrainian News).
 He headed the Ukrainian National Council's executive committee and also performed the duties of the Deputy President of the Ukrainian People's Republic in exile.

+The novel "A Man Runs Over the Abyss” was written in 1948-1949 and published.
+The novel was a harsh critique of Bolshevism and sought to expose lies of the Soviet Union.

 In 1963, the Democratic Union of Ukrainian Youth based in Chicago started action to support awarding Bahrianyi with the Nobel Prize.
 Still, his sudden death prevented him from being formally nominated for the award, which is not awarded posthumously.
 Bahrianyi died on 25 August 1963.
 He was buried in Neu-Ulm, Bavaria, West Germany.